Banana Pudding Cups (Rich, Creamy & Homemade)

 • Fresh homemade whipped cream (yes, you can also use cool whip)

-• Drizzle of caramel sauce or chocolate sauce
+• Drizzle with caramel sauce or chocolate sauce

 • Sprinkle with ground cinnamon or nutmeg